Singularly isostatic and geometrically unstable rigidity of metal-organic frameworks: Introduction

 \section{Introduction}

 Metal--organic frameworks (MOFs) combine crystalline order with exceptional porosity, creating vast internal surface areas and highly tunable architectures that are promising for applications ranging from gas storage to catalysis (Fig.~\ref{fig:What is a mof})~\cite{Furukawa2010,Zhou-mofs}.
-These same attributes often place MOFs near the edge of mechanical~\cite{MOF-prop} stability: frameworks collapse during activation, deform under modest pressure, or exhibit soft, collective motions that couple strongly to guests molecules~\cite{ZEGGAI2025100864}.
+These same attributes often place MOFs near the edge of mechanical~\cite{MOF-prop} stability: frameworks collapse during activation, deform under modest pressure, or exhibit soft, collective motions that couple strongly to guest molecules~\cite{ZEGGAI2025100864}.
 Predicting which structures are robust and which are mechanically fragile remains a central challenge~\cite{MOF-prop2,Moosavi2018ChemicalCaryatids} for design and screening.
 Early efforts to describe MOF mechanics include the hinge--truss model of Sarkisov~\cite{Sarkisov2014}, which showed that framework flexibility can often be anticipated from network topology.
 Marmier and Evans~\cite{MOFflex} subsequently carried out a more mathematical, group-theoretical analysis of MOF frameworks, demonstrating that simple scalar Maxwell--Calladine counts are unreliable for MOFs.
-Since self stress can obscure underlying mechanisms a more robust method is need thus motivating a matrix-based approached.
+Since self stress can obscure underlying mechanisms a more robust method is needed thus motivating a matrix-based approach.

 First principles and classical approaches each address part of this problem.
 Density functional theory (DFT) captures bonding and elastic responses with high accuracy but is limited to small cells~\cite{Maurer2019}.
-Classical force fields and machine learned interatomic potentials (MLIPs)~\cite{Moghadam2019,Cleeton2025DeepDreamMOF,MOF-ML} extend accessible scales and enable dynamics for larger systems, but remain too computationally expensive for high throughput screening and often yield descriptive metrics without revealing the structural degrees of freedom that govern rigidity.
+Classical force fields and machine-learned interatomic potentials (MLIPs)~\cite{Moghadam2019,Cleeton2025DeepDreamMOF,MOF-ML} extend accessible scales and enable dynamics for larger systems, but remain too computationally expensive for high-throughput screening and often yield descriptive metrics without revealing the structural degrees of freedom that govern rigidity.